ShannonEgan0/Alcohmy/DESIGN.md

 ### Relationships
 <p style="text-align: center;"><img src="Alcohmy.svg"><i>Entity relationship diagram</i></p>

-A single beer can have 0 or many steps, 0 if it has just been created, and many if the creation steps have been added.
-Each of those steps can connect to 0 or 1 ingredients, and if they do connect to an ingredient, that ingredient can connect to any category of ingredient (hops, yeasts, malts, or adjuncts) to access ingredient specific details.
+A single beer can have 0 or many steps, 0 if it has just been created or if no recipe is registered, and many if the creation steps have been added.
+Each of those steps can connect to 0 or 1 ingredients, and if they do connect to an ingredient, that ingredient can connect to 1 of any category of ingredient (hops, yeasts, malts, or adjuncts) to access ingredient specific details.
+Ingredients connect to 0 or many recipe steps, 0 if a registered ingredient is not used in any recipes, and many where it is used in steps, from one or more recipes.

-A brew will connect to exactly 1 beer, (Note that this is an error in the ERD and should be corrected) as it has to be the brewing of a specific registered beer, even if that beer is a placeholder without recipe details.
+A brew will connect to exactly 1 beer, as it has to be the brewing of a specific registered beer, even if that beer is a placeholder without recipe details.
 The brew can also be connected to a single brewery, the place it is brewed at, and exactly 1 brewer.

 A brewery can have 0 or many inventory entries, 0 if nothing is being tracked, but if ingredients are monitored, an entry for each one.
 Each of those inventory entries will connect to a particular ingredient, and again to its associated details.